-- 180. Reports of the examinations required to be made under the last two preceding regulations, shall be recorded in a record book by the person making the examinations. - 181.
+- 180. A report of each examination made under regulation 178 of these regulations shall forewith be recorded in a book by the person making the examination together with particulars of any defects found on such examination and the action taken to remedy the same, and such book shall be kept at the mine and be available for inspection by an inspector when he so requires. - 181.
 No locomotive shall be used if it has any defect liable to affect its safe running. - 182.
 [Disallowed by Legislative Assembly: See G.G.
 21/10/49, p.
 2535.]